appy-one/acebase/README.md

 ### Creating a database

-Creating a new database is as simple as connecting to it.
+Creating a new database is as simple as opening it.
 If the database file doesn't exists, it will be created automatically.

 ```javascript
 const { AceBase } = require('acebase');